connorrothschild/v3/content/posts/do-something-else.md

 https://www.bizjournals.com/sanjose/news/2019/10/17/best-faang-companies-to-work-for-vs-startups.html
 https://ed.stanford.edu/news/stanford-education-study-provides-new-evidence-big-fish-little-pond-effect-students-globally

 I graduated college last week.
 I've been thinking about what it means for a new graduate to find a career that they find *fulfilling*.
-In my view of things, it seems as if new grads' plans fall into one of a few categories.
-You can usually split up these paths by degree focus.
+In my view of things, it seems as if new grads' plans fall into one of a few categories, which you can usually split up by degree focus.

 **Non-technical graduates**: